woman holding an Anker MagGo UFO 3-in-1 Charger

 The next minor issue I ran into involved the MagSafe charging pad.
 Even though my phone doesn’t have MagSafe, it should still work on this section of the UFO.
 Yet, although it will start to charge initially, I’d notice that it would stop after a couple of minutes.
 This is especially true if I have multiple items on at the same time, as I could continue to charge just fine if it was solo.

 As for how traveling with the Anker MagGo UFO went, it was great!
-Even though the hotel I ended up staying at on this most recent trip had plenty of charging outlets near the bed, that’s not always the case.
+Even though some of the hotels I end up staying at have plenty of charging outlets near the bed, that’s not always the case.
 That’s why it was awesome to simply use one plug and charge the majority of the items I needed to power up overnight.
 Of course, this also helped keep my nightstand tidy, which was quite zen.

 Final Thoughts on the Anker MagGo UFO Charger